InvisibleCommerce/shipped-suite-ios-client-sdk/README.md

 ### Create a Widget view with offers

-You can initialize it with a default value, then put it where you want, and it will request shipped fee automatically.
+You can initialize it and put it where you want.

 ```objective-c
 SSWidgetView *widgetView = [[SSWidgetView alloc] initWithFrame:CGRectMake(x, y, width, height)];